China tries to limit economic blow of Shanghai shutdown

 “China is the biggest single consumer of practically everything.
 It matters outside China,” said Rob Carnell, chief Asia economist for ING.
 “If China’s consumption is getting knocked down by COVID, it is going to be something that filters down the supply chain and affects countries in the region.”

-Louis Kuijs, chief Asia-Pacific economist for S&P Global Ratings said Chinese officials are trying to ensure goods get to customers and protect supply chains.
+Officials are trying to defend China’s role in global manufacturing supply lines by making sure goods get to customers, said Louis Kuijs, chief Asia-Pacific economist for S&P Global Ratings.
 He noted that after previous shutdowns, factories caught up with orders by working overtime.

-Still, the impact on Shanghai should be “relatively muted” if the city contains its outbreak as well as the southern business center of Shenzhen did earlier, said Carnell.
+The impact on Shanghai should be “relatively muted” if the city contains its outbreak as the southern business center of Shenzhen did earlier, said Carnell.

 Shenzhen, a tech and finance center of 17.5 million people, imposed a similar citywide shutdown in mid-March and reopened a week later.

-Employees of financial industries can work from home, while automakers and other big manufacturers can have workers live at factories in a “closed loop system” isolating them from contact with the outside.
+Employees of financial industries can work from home, while automakers and other big manufacturers can have workers live at factories in a “closed loop system” that isolates them from contact with the outside.

 General Motors Co. and Volkswagen AG said their factories in Shanghai were operating normally.
 GM said in an email it was carrying out “contingency plans on a global basis” with suppliers to reduce COVID-related uncertainties.

+Elsewhere, a total of 2,957 new cases were reported in Jilin province in the northeast, including 1,032 with no symptoms.
+Access to the cities of Changchun and Jilin in that province has been suspended.

-In China’s northeast, BMW Group said factories of its joint venture with state-owned Brilliance Auto in the city of Changchun suspended production March 24 following an outbreak there.
+BMW Group said its factories in Changchun suspended production March 24 following an outbreak.

-The benchmark Shanghai Composite index was up 1.3% early Wednesday.
-Most other regional markets also advanced.
+The Chinese stock market’s benchmark Shanghai Composite index was up 1.3% at midday Wednesday.
+Most other Asian markets also advanced.

-Nearby, the riverfront Bund, Shanghai’s most famous vista, was quiet and empty of its usual crowds of pedestrians.
+Nearby, the riverfront Bund, Shanghai’s most famous neighborhood, was quiet and empty of its usual crowds of pedestrians.

 “If the port is closed, there would be even more dislocation, but it’s not like everything is fine now,” said Carnell.
 “It’s just yet another thing we wouldn’t need.”